apache/druid/docs/querying/sql-functions.md

 <details><summary>Example</summary>

-The following example calculates the arc sine of one.
+The following example calculates the arc sine of `1`.

 ```sql
 SELECT ASIN(1) AS "arc_sine"